pelrun/libKiCad/README.txt

         README
 	...

+In the KiCad main window, select "Configure Paths" from the Preferences menu.
+Click Add, and add a new path called LIBKICAD with the full path to the libkicad directory.
+This will allow 3D models to be found properly.

+--- For older versions of Kicad:

 Open your project .brd file (e.g. awesomeProject.brd) in KiCad's pcbnew, go to preferences > library, remove the default libraries and add all the .mod files under libKiCad/footprint.

+--- For current/development versions of Kicad

+In pcbnew, open the Footprint Libraries Manager, then add all the libraries under libKiCad/footprint.

 SCHEMATIC SYMBOLS
 =================